MicrosoftDocs/msix-docs/msix-src/msix-1709-and-1803-support.md

 | Win 10 1803(17134) | &#x2713; | &#x2717; | &#x2713; | &#x2713; |
 | Win 10 1809(17763) and above | &#x2713; | &#x2713; | &#x2713; | &#x2713; |

-With our latest version of the App Installer - 1.0.30232.0 - the ability to install an MSIX package is available on versions 1709 and 1803 as well.
+With the latest version of the App Installer - 1.0.30311 - the ability to install an MSIX package is available on versions 1709 and 1803 as well.

 ## MDM support:
 Intune and SCCM supports MSIX installation on 1709 and 1803.
 MSIX can be installed on these builds in the same way as it can in 1809 and later.